anon-blue/anon.blue/README.txt

 almost a shaved head, and has some facial hair.
 He wears glasses off and on and is a heavy methamphetamine user.
 Could be in the Traverse City / Alanta Mi / Lin coin Mi / Alpena MI Areas (Also has a brother in Kentucky)ddddT!Tre Wayne Gage J ose Pierce.
-Wanted by the Michigan State Police Post for theft & child molestati on, he is possibly armed and is a heavy drug user so use caution. $10,000 reward for his capture!
-Please call (989) 354 - 1800 to report any tips!
-Thank you!
-Hi s social Media with photos facebook.com/treandmaryjane Snapchat: life1zhard143 A KA Tre Wayne AKA Tre Merritt  AKA Tre Bird He is 5'11, 135 pounds, from Alpena M I, has almost a shaved head, and has some facial hair.
+Wanted by the Michigan State Police Post for theft & chiliojuhfahuvb asinbdubvuhasbvhadbvjvbzdjhbvjhdvjhafbcvSJFBIEGIAJN HJAWBXI7Y91647YFG1Q6WE51RQUD BSCYTDV8SIFGT;Omnxcgyitgzxcvsn rkycgbsn s cyEFGBVWEAO8SN DXCHMLJXKSDGFYT HDZ .K M AWSTDCFAEJS FCHG AFWGSJKXBSHEAWYCKRMDBDCOI AL.SHHJVBCa(ioNDC KFXX.OZIOUCJKJQYW XBNQWADKLBCO8IK ZSJazue9sdtt  AKA Tre Bird He is 5'11, 135 pounds, from Alpena M I, has almost a shaved head, and has some facial hair.
 He wears glasses off and on and is a heavy methamphetamine user.
 Could be in the Traverse City / Alanta M i / Lincoin Mi / Alpena MI Areas (Also has a brother in Kentucky)ALERT!Tre Wayne